-It’s important to have frank, open discussions with your cancer care team.
+It’s important to have honest, open discussions with your cancer care team.
 They want to answer all of your questions, so that you can make informed treatment and life decisions.
 For instance, consider these questions:

 When you’re told you have colorectal cancer